 The Lump Sum Death Benefit - Beneficiary Designation Form is only one (1) page, and can be completed in less than five (5) minutes.
-It is available on the ATRS website under member/beneficiaries.
+It is available on the ATRS website at www.artrs.gov/forms.

-Q Did you know that members with ten (10) or more years of actual service credit will receive up to a \$75.00 monthly health stipend added to their retirement benefit?
+Did you know that members with ten (10) or more years of actual service credit will receive up to a \$75.00 monthly health stipend added to their retirement benefit?

-In 1999 the ATRS Board of Trustees developed legislation that was approved by the General Assembly to add this special benefit to retirees.
-Currently, at least ten (10) years of actual ATRS service credit is required to qualify for the monthly stipend.
+In 1999 the ATRS Board of Trustees developed legislation that was approved by the General Assembly to add this special benefit for retirees.
+The health stipend is currently \$75 per month and is included in the retirement benefit.
+At least ten (10) years of actual ATRS service credit is required to qualify for the monthly stipend.
 The ten (10) years cannot be reciprocal service or non-ATRS purchased service.
 For instance, private school and out-of-state service that is purchased does not count in the ten-year requirement.
 The current amount of the stipend is the maximum amount allowed by law, \$75 per month added to the ATRS benefit payment or, \$900 per year, to long-serving ATRS members.
-Additionally, the stipend amount does receive the 3% simple COLA at the appropriate time.
+Additionally, the stipend amount does receive the 3% simple COLA.
 The COLA applies to the stipend so the stipend grows over time after a member retires.

-Q You are approved as a July 1, 2014 retiree - what do you need to know?
+If I am approved as a July 1, 2015 retiree - what do I need to know?